DonRyuDragoni/vibration-sim/README.md

 run).
 To compile and generate the `.jar` file, simply run `lein uberjar`.

-_Note_: if you change the screen size (variables `screen-dim-x` and `screen-dim-y` defined in `src-common/vibration_sim/core.clj`), you have to make sure `src/vibration_sim/core/desktop_launcher.clj` is recompiled.
+_Note_: if you change the screen size (variables `screen-dim-x` and `screen-dim-y` defined in `src-common/vibration_sim/constants.clj`), you have to make sure `src/vibration_sim/core/desktop_launcher.clj` is recompiled.
 I actually don't know how to force it in `lein run`, so I just recompile the whole project with `lein uberjar`.
 Please let me know of a better method.

 ## Vibration Modes

 This simulation presents an animated representation for the really basic MSD responses, assuming the system is not affected by external forces.
-To start any of the animations, simply press the corresponding key at any time:
+The program will automatically decide wich function to use based on the input given by the user.
+The possibilities are:

-1. <kbd>n</kbd> undamped system: the system is reduced to the mass-spring, in which the mass oscilates forever, and amplitude of the movemnt remains constant;
+1. *undamped system*: the system is reduced to the mass-spring, in which the mass oscilates forever, and amplitude of the movemnt remains constant;
-2. <kbd>l</kbd> low-damped system: damping means the system will lose energy over time, so the mass will oscilate, but its amplitude will reduce over time, untill the system comes to a stop;
+2. *low-damped system*: damping means the system will lose energy over time, so the mass will oscilate, but its amplitude will reduce over time, untill the system comes to a stop;
-3. <kbd>h</kbd> high-damped system: high damping means the system will not oscilate, instead, it will return as fast as possible to the equilibrium position;
+3. *high-damped system*: high damping means the system will not oscilate, instead, it will return as fast as possible to the equilibrium position.

-4. <kbd>r</kbd> no movement: stops the movement;
-5. <kbd>q</kbd> quit: exists the program.
+To quit the program, there is also the <kbd>q</kbd> shortcut.

-Also, note that pressing any key will reset the time to zero.
+Also, note that pressing any key (except <kbd>q</kbd>, of course) will reset the time to zero, thus restarting the animation with the previous data.
+To start the animation with the new values, simply press the helpfull <kbd>Apply</kbd> button.

-# Bug reports, suggestions, pull requests, ...
+# Bug Reports, Suggestions, Pull Requests, ...

 Please read CONTRIBUTING.md file.